karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/5-E=-gradV_Conductors_Electrostatic_Shielding.md

 <sup>**Note:** Of course, if we are only interested in the magnitude, but not the direction of the electric field, the non-vector version of this can also be written as $E=-dV/dr$.</sup>

 ## Equipotential surfaces - why perpendicular to $\vec{E}$?
-If I have a charge in my pocket, and I move only in a way that is perpendicular to the field lines.
+Imagine that I have a charge in my pocket, and I move only in a way that is perpendicular to the field lines.
 This way, the force that acts upon me and the direction I go are always in $90^\circ$ away.
 Of course, thus, their dot product is zero.

 As you remember, the potential is work per unit charge, therefore I can use the potential as a proxy for work when I only have this unit charge.
 This will be given as
 $$V_p=\int_{r}^{\infty}\vec{E}\cdot\vec{dl},$$